lanewhitmore/BIS_Data_Pipeline/README.md

 ### Automation (Windows Users Only)

-1. Edit the bis_pipe_automation.bat file in NotePad to replace the local files from whitm's machine with:
+1. Edit the bis_pipe_automation.bat file in NotePad to replace the local files from my machine by changing:

     A. Anaconda environment where the necessary packages have been installed.
 For me, this was in: "C:/Users/whitm/anaconda3/Scripts/activate.bat" named 'bisenv'